-To integrate Amazon Lambda and New Relic with your monitoring system, reach out to MetricFire.
-Book a demo with the MetricFire team to discuss integrating Amazon Lambda and New Relic and how that can support your monitoring system.
+To integrate Amazon CloudWatch and New Relic with your monitoring system, please reach out to MetricFire.
+Book a demo with the MetricFire team to discuss integrating Amazon CloudWatch and New Relic and how that can support your monitoring system.

 New Relic is a monitoring tool that can deliver useful insights about both past and real-time reliability and performance of applications.
 When you use this service to make sure your web or mobile app is working properly, you’ll get access to the information you need to improve app performance.
 Not only is New Relic compatible with all programming languages and easy to use to improve your app from anywhere, but it’s also simple to install.
 In fact, it takes only minutes to get it up and running so you can start getting insights today.